siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/openshift/overview.md

-# OpenShift for IBM UrbanCode Deploy - Overview
+# OpenShift for IBM DevOps Deploy - Overview

-The OpenShift plug-in includes steps to interact with OpenShift applications in IBM UrbanCode Deploy.
+The OpenShift plug-in includes steps to interact with OpenShift applications in IBM DevOps Deploy.

 ### Compatibility

 This plug-in works with [OpenShift CLI 3.1](https://docs.openshift.com/enterprise/3.1/cli_reference/get_started_cli.html) and later.

-The OpenShift server must be accessible from the IBM UrbanCode Deploy agent.
+The OpenShift server must be accessible from the IBM DevOps Deploy agent.

-This plug-in requires version 6.0.1 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.0.1 or later of IBM DevOps Deploy.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in IBM UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in IBM UrbanCode Deploy").
+See [Installing plug-ins in IBM DevOps Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in IBM DevOps Deploy").

 ### History